-Our approach integrates and links long-term demand and new business planning with business acquisition and customer fulfillment to financial assets.
+Our approach integrates and links long-term demand and new business planning with business acquisition and customer fulfillment to financial assets with the aid of a part-time cfo.
 The focus is on coordinating long-term business expectations and requirements with short-term planning and execution capabilities, which are aligned with the motivators of performance attainment.

 Typical engagement results are 10-20 percent improvements in operating income and EBITDA within 12 months of commencement by impacting sales, revenue, margin, share, unit cost, working capital and cash flow.

 For example, at the conclusion of a seven-month initiative for a packaging materials distributor, the following primary results had been realized, returning the client to profitability:

 - On-time deliveries up from 92% to 98%